revgrid/revgrid/etc/revgrid.api.md

         invalidateRowColumns: (this: void, rowIndex: number, schemaColumnIndex: number, columnCount: number) => void;
         // (undocumented)
         invalidateRows: (this: void, rowIndex: number, count: number) => void;
+        // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+        // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
+        // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
+        postReindex: (this: void) => void;
+        // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+        // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
+        preReindex: (this: void) => void;
         // (undocumented)
         rowsDeleted: (this: void, rowIndex: number, rowCount: number) => void;
         // (undocumented)